ezsystems/commerce-documentation/docs/guide/templating/product_images.md

 Product images and assets can be taken from the content model (if this data provider is used).
 External images can also be stored in the file system.

-If images come from the file system, they have to be stored in the following folders (the folders can be configured):
+If images come from the file system, they have to be stored in the following folders:

 - Product images in `web/var/assets/product_images`
 - Product group images `web/var/assets/product_group_images`

 To avoid too many files in one directory, subfolders are used.

-For example, images for a product with SKU `D4241`, are stored in the file system in:
+For example, images for a product with SKU `D4241` are stored in the following file system folders:

 ```
 web/var/assets/product_images/D/4/D4142_picture.jpg